-Figure 237 Diagnostic Plotter page (HCMP topology)
+Figure 251 Diagnostic Plotter page (HCMP topology)

 - Only on a device configured as in HCMP topology as a Master, set the Wireless Interface Selector to the Wireless Interface the diagnostic data needs to be displayed for.
-Note the Remote MAC Address indicated the MAC address of the unit currently connected, if any, to the selected wireless interface. - Select a diagnostic from the Diagnostics Selector drop-down list.
-The diagnostics are described in Table 216. - Tick the required Trace Selection boxes: Max, Mean and Min. - Update the Page Refresh Period as required.
+Note the Remote MAC Address indicated the MAC address of the unit currently connected, I any, to the selected wireless interface. - Select a diagnostic from the Diagnostics Selector drop-down list.
+These are the same as the System Histogram attributes in the System Statistics page (Table 187) plus those listed in Table 201. - Tick the required Trace Selection boxes: Max, Mean and Min. - Update the Page Refresh Period as required.
 The default period is 3600 seconds (1 hour).
 To monitor the performance of a link in real time, select a much shorter period, for example 60 seconds. - Click Plot Selected Diagnostic.
 The selected diagnostic trace is displayed in the graph.
 Maximum values are displayed in red, mean values are displayed in purple and minimum values are displayed in blue.